pitampoudel/komposeauth/README.md

 }
 ```

-## Testing
-- Run all tests: ./gradlew :server:test
-- Recommended: keep a local Mongo instance running for integration tests that use Testcontainers (otherwise they pull automatically).

-## Notes & Tips
+## Notes
-- Java/JVM: Server uses Java 17 toolchain.
+- Java toolchain: 17
-- Scopes: Some endpoints require SCOPE_user.read.any or SCOPE_user.write.any.
+- Some protected APIs require SCOPE_user.read.any or SCOPE_user.write.any
-- Config endpoint: GET {BASE_URL}/config returns the Google OAuth client ID for your client to use.
-- Docker: The provided Dockerfile builds the server and runs it with sensible JVM defaults for containers.
+- OIDC userinfo includes KYC status when configured

 ## License
 Apache 2.0.
-See the project POM metadata for details.
+See project metadata for details.